lunayg/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Tracking-Funnel-Intelligence/README.md

 **Conversion Drop QoQ After Search**
    Despite high search activity, the conversion rate from *search → click → booking redirect* was declining during  Ramadan travel week.
    Product managers suspected **pricing inconsistencies** as main culprits.
 ---
+## ✅ Previous Insights

+1. Correlation & Lag Analysis

+- FX Drift consistently increased before the CTR drop, establishing a directionally consistent correlation between pricing anomalies and user engagement decline.

+2. System Health Check

+- No cache delays were detected, and **API benchmarks were functioning normally**, indicating that system performance was not the root cause of the anomaly.

+3. Route Isolation

+- Abnormal FX Drift was isolated to the **Dubai → Cairo route**, while all other routes remained stable, confirming the issue was route-specific.

+4. Provider Sensitivity Check

+- No **abnormal CTR drops were observed at the individual provider level**, further supporting that the CTR decline was not provider-specific.

+5. Overall Conclusion

+- The analysis confirmed that **FX Drift preceded the CTR drop**.

+- Route-level isolation highlighted the Dubai → Cairo route as the critical path for intervention.

+- Provider-level checks validated that the anomaly was route-specific, making it a clear priority to validate the causal relationship between FX Drift and CTR decline for this route to inform targeted corrective actions.

+---